NenPatel/Weather-Node/README.md

 # Weather-Node
 Weather Temprature Website
-Build using Node-JS
+Build using Node-JS and OpenWeather API
 Gives Current Temperature in entered location

 Tap To view the Project :
 https://weather-temp-nodejs.herokuapp.com/